 You’re probably thinking that the last thing you want to do is see this difficult person.
 But video chat is often better than text, voice, or even in-person meetings, because it’s not about seeing the other person at all.

-Read on: Check out some tips on some of the best remote tools for remote teams of 2020.
+Read on: Check out some tips on some of the best remote tools for remote teams and hybrid of 2021.

 One of the major benefits of having an office is that you can walk over to someone’s door and ask if they have a minute.
 A minute later, you’ve successfully collaborated.
 Super short cycle time.
 No minutes, hours… or even days wasted.